What Dreams May Come (Matheson novel)

-What Dreams May Come is a 1978 novel by Richard Matheson.
+What Dreams May Come is a 1978 fantasy novel by Richard Matheson.
 The plot centers on Chris, a man who dies then goes to Heaven, but descends into Hell to rescue his wife.
 It was adapted in 1998 into the Academy Award-winning film What Dreams May Come starring Robin Williams, Cuba Gooding Jr., and Annabella Sciorra.

 Matheson stated in an interview, "I think What Dreams May Come is the most important (read effective) book I've written.
 It has caused a number of readers to lose their fear of death - the finest tribute any writer could receive."

 In an introductory note, Matheson explains that the characters are the only fictional component of the novel.
 Almost everything else is based on research, and the end of the novel includes a lengthy bibliography.

 Background

 Matheson, primarily known for horror fiction, wanted to move away from the genre.
 "I was determined to fight against this image.
 Dammit, I never wrote 'real' horror to begin with!
 To me, horror connotes blood and guts, while terror is a much more subtle art, a matter of stirring up primal fears.
 But, by the mid-seventies, I had tired of playing the fright game.
 Scaring the hell out of people no longer appealed to me."
 He based Chris's family in the novel on his own.